brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 - borrowed value needs to live until here
 ```

-To facilitate compile time checking, Rust developers must tell the
-compiler how long a binding to a reference is valid.
-In other words,
-she must describe the _lifetime_ of the reference.
+To facilitate compile-time checking, Rust developers tell the compiler how long a binding to a reference is valid.
+In other words, she must describe the _lifetime_ of the reference.

 ## Lifetimes Case 0: The Borrow Checker

-The _borrow checker_ is the part of the Rust compiler that identifies
-UaF and other common memory management bugs.
-It analyzes the
-function signature first.
+The _borrow checker_ is the part of the Rust compiler that identifies UaF and other common memory management bugs.
+In the case of functions, it examines the function signature first.

 ```rust
 fn f() -> &i32 {